 Scott’s Cheap Flights is an email newsletter that alerts travelers about airline deals.
-And it recently started awarding one $1,000 scholarship each fall and spring to help young travelers see the world.
+And, wanting to help young travelers see the world, it awards one $1,000 scholarship each fall and spring.

-Applicants must be permanent U.S. residents enrolled in an accredited undergraduate or graduate program.
-To throw your hat in the ring, you’ll submit an essay of 500 to 1,000 words based on a prompt.
-The most recent one was “Why is travel important to you?”
+Applicants must be U.S. permanent residents enrolled in an accredited undergraduate or graduate program.
+To throw your hat in the ring, you’ll submit a 500- to 1,000-word essay based on a prompt; the most recent one was “Why is travel important to you?”

-If you’re interested in working for the federal government, you need to give Boren Scholarships a look.
+If you’re interested in working for the federal government, it’s worth giving the Boren Scholarship a look.

-They offer a whopping $10,000 per semester to students who study less commonly taught languages in underrepresented regions “critical to U.S. interests.”
+It offers a whopping $10,000 for 12 to 24 weeks or $20,000 over 25 to 52 weeks to students who study less commonly taught languages in underrepresented regions “critical to U.S. interests.”

-The Fund for Education Abroad (FEA) offers a range of scholarships for students who want to broaden their travel horizons.
+The nonprofit FEA offers a range of scholarships for students who want to broaden their travel horizons.

-To be eligible, you must be a U.S. citizen or permanent resident enrolled in an undergraduate institution.
-Preference is given to those with demonstrated financial need — especially first-generation, minority, or community college students.
+To be eligible, you must be a U.S. citizen or permanent resident who’s enrolled at an undergraduate institution.
+Preference is given to those with demonstrated financial need — especially to community college, minority and first-generation students.

-Tortuga’s biannual study abroad scholarship offers one lucky winner $1,000 and a Tortuga backpack.
-The winnings can be used for tuition, room and board, books, or travel and will be sent directly to your program or university.
+Tortuga’s biannual study abroad scholarship was suspended in 2020 to account for the international coronavirus pandemic.
+When it’s up and running, though, it offers one lucky winner $1,000 and a Tortuga travel backpack.
+The winnings are sent directly to your program or university and can be used for tuition, room and board, books or travel.

-Once you apply, however, your submission becomes the property of Tortuga and could get posted on its blog or social media accounts.
+Once you apply, however, note your submission becomes the property of Tortuga — and could get posted on its blog or social media accounts.
 Winners should expect to be featured.

-Funded by the State Department, the Benjamin A. Gilman Scholarship Program is targeted at students who might not study abroad because of financial circumstances.
-It awards more than 2,900 annual scholarships of up to $5,000.
+Funded by the State Department, the Benjamin A. Gilman scholarship program is targeted at students who might not study abroad due to financial circumstances.
+It awards upwards of 3,000 annual scholarships of up to $5,000.

-To apply, you must be a U.S. citizen and Pell Grant recipient studying at an accredited undergraduate institution.
-Awards are based on academic records, diversity of background, program and destination, and community impact.
+To apply, you must be a U.S. citizen and Pell-grant recipient who’s studying at an accredited undergraduate institution.
+Awards are based on academic records, diversity of background, program and destination and community impact.
 You could receive additional funding if you study a critical-need language.